puttavijaykumar/Agribazaar/README.md

 ## Features Included in Release 1

 -  **User Authentication**
-  - Registration, Login, and Logout functionality using secure sessions or tokens.
+  - Registration, Login, and Logout functionality using secure sessions or tokens and allows users into the dashboard according to thier role.

 -  **Category-Based Product Section**
   - Products organized into categories for easy navigation.